NepBot/Nepbot-gitbook/doc/FAQ.md

     Yes, you can and it won’t affect the use of Nepbot.

-- **Can I change the channel name for #nepbot-join or the private channel for admins?**

-    Yes, you can and it won’t affect the use of Nepbot.

 - **Can I use Nepbot to verify music NFTs?**

     Yes of course! :)